BalvinderSingh2021/MyTube-app/readme.md

-Music App README
+MyTube App README
 Description
-This is a music application with a Node.js backend and a frontend built using [insert frontend framework or technology].
-It allows users to [briefly describe the core functionality and features of your music app].
+This is a MyTube application with a Node.js backend and a frontend built using [insert frontend framework or technology].
+It allows users to [briefly describe the core functionality and features of your MyTube app].

 Table of Contents
 Features